revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- The `isinstance()` method checks whether the object is and instance of a class or not.
+- The `isinstance()` method checks whether the object is an instance of a class or not.
 - The `issubclass()` method asks whether one class is a subclass of another class or not.

 ```python